PBrockmann/wms-pyferret/README.md

 or from https://github.com/PBrockmann/fast

 ####Requirements
-* **pyferret** that can be installed from usual way from http://ferret.pmel.noaa.gov/Ferret/downloads/pyferret/ or from conda-forge channel from https://anaconda.org/conda-forge/pyferret
+* **pyferret** which can be installed in the usual way from http://ferret.pmel.noaa.gov/Ferret/downloads/pyferret/ or by the conda-forge channel from https://anaconda.org/conda-forge/pyferret
-* **gunicorn** (http://gunicorn.org) at 19.6.0 release to be installed from conda:
+* **gunicorn** (http://gunicorn.org) release 19.6.0 to be installed with conda:
 ```
 conda install gunicorn
 ```
-* **nwjs** (http://nwjs.io/downloads/), choose the Stable release.
+* **nwjs** (http://nwjs.io/downloads/), choose the stable release.

 ####Installation notes
 * on Mac OS X: nwjs should be renamed nw and accessible with the $PATH environment variable (or changed in pyferretWMS.py)